-If your image of Christmas includes stockings hanging on a fireplace but your home doesn't have one, you can make a surprisingly realistic version from cardboard.
+If your image of Christmas includes stockings hanging on a fireplace but your home doesn't have one, you can make a surprisingly realistic DIY cardboard fireplace.
 Start with four cardboard display boards -- the kind students use for science projects.
 You can find them at hobby or office supply stores and home centers.

 Things You'll Need